Allometry

 Agate.Library.Predation.holling_type_2

-— MethodHolling's "type II" functional response as describe in Holling 1959.
 The function is similar to the Monod equation and Michaelis-Menten equation of for enzyme kinetics.
 The formulation is characterized by decelerating predation as prey concentrations increase.

 Arguments

-: prey densityk
+: prey densityprey_half_saturation

 : prey density at which predation is half it's maximum rate